Skip to main content

 Objectives:

-Upon successful completion of the course, students will be able to: Understand the mission, vision, and values of a church; examine the biblical, theological, and practical foundations; discern the intact character of a planter, in order to fulfill the Great Commission; study the profile of the planter; recognize style of leadership, abilities, and spiritual gifts in relation to the multiplication of the church; learn to prioritize family relationships and other social commitments; come up with strategies and specific plans to establish a church.
+Upon successful completion of the course, students will be able to: define the mission, vision, and values of a church; examine the biblical, theological, and practical foundations; discern the intact character of a planter, in order to fulfill the Great Commission; study the profile of the planter; recognize style of leadership, abilities, and spiritual gifts in relation to the multiplication of the church; learn to prioritize family relationships and other social commitments; and devise strategies and specific plans to establish a church.

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include how to establish churches, with a clear idea of how to establish a Christian congregation complying with the Great Commission, making disciples that will make their best effort to expand the kingdom of God on earth.
-The biblical, theological, and practical foundations will be reviewed, for a healthy, practical, and strategic foundation.
-The profile of the planter will be taught.
-Different methodologies and principles will be explored to take into consideration in this important calling.
-Every student will present a practical church plantation project of a church.
+Major topics include how to establish churches with a clear idea of how to establish a Christian congregation complying with the Great Commission, making disciples that will make their best effort to expand the kingdom of God on earth; Biblical, theological, and practical foundations for a healthy, practical, and strategic foundation; profile of the planter; various methodologies and principles related to this important calling.
+Students will present a practical church plantation project of a church.

 Credit recommendation: